Northern Sierra Madre forest monitor

 The Northern Sierra Madre forest monitor (Varanus bitatawa), also known by the local names bitatawa, baritatawa, and butikaw, is a large, arboreal, frugivorous lizard of the genus Varanus.
-The lizard is a distinctive food of the Aeta and Ilongot indigenous people of the Philippines.

 Description

 The forest monitor lizard can grow to more than 2 m in length, and weigh up to 15 kg, or possibly more.
 Its scaly body and legs are a blue-black mottled with pale yellow-green dots, while its tail is marked in alternating segments of black and green.
 Dorsal ground coloration is black, accentuated with bright golden yellow in life, while the dorsum is golden yellow spots and flecks.

 News reports emphasized that males have hemipenes, paired penis-like organs.
 However, all male lizards and snakes have hemipenes.

 Behavior

-Varanus bitatawa is one of only three frugivorous lizards in the Varanidae family along with V. olivaceus and V. mabitang.
+Varanus bitatawa is one of only three species of frugivorous monitor lizards, along with V. olivaceus and V. mabitang.

-The Northern Sierra Madre forest monitor specializes in eating the fruit of Pandan palm trees.
+The diet of the Northern Sierra Madre forest monitor is reliant on the fruit of Pandan palm trees and Canarium.
+As a result it is likely an important seed disperser of these plants, but particularly of Canarium, because the consumption of its fruit by monitors of the subgenus Philippinosaurus is an unusual adaptation amongst vertebrates, being able to detoxify the high levels of secondary compounds such as calcium oxalate which otherwise makes digestion difficult.

+During June and July, the short fruiting season of Microcos stylocarpa occurs, and their diet then switches to mostly consisting of its sugary berries as opposed to the oilier fruits of Pandan palms and Canarium.

+Like V. olivaceus, and unlike V. mabitang, it is not a strict herbivore, supplementing its frugivorous diet with insects and snails.

 They spend most of their time in trees, more than 20 meters above the ground; similar species spend less than 20 minutes on the ground per week.